7 AI Grant Writing Tools Tested on Real NIH, NSF, and SBIR Proposals (2026 Rankings)

 How to Choose the Right Tool

-If you write proposals regularly and need efficiency gains: A purpose-built platform like Granted AI will save the most time per proposal because it handles the structural and compliance work that general AI cannot.
+If your bottleneck is writing proposals: A purpose-built platform like Granted AI will save the most time per proposal because it handles the structural and compliance work that general AI cannot -- RFP parsing, requirement tracking, coverage monitoring, and section-by-section coaching.

-If you write one or two proposals per year and are already experienced: A general-purpose AI assistant (ChatGPT or Claude) combined with careful manual process management may be sufficient.
+If you write one or two proposals per year and already know the process: A general-purpose AI assistant (ChatGPT or Claude) combined with careful manual process management may be sufficient.
+You will spend more time managing the workflow, but the per-token cost is lower.

 If you are a first-time applicant: You benefit the most from a tool that guides the process, not just generates text.
-The coaching and RFP analysis features of purpose-built platforms provide structure that general AI does not.
+The coaching, RFP analysis, and coverage tracking features of purpose-built platforms provide structure that general AI does not.
+See how Granted supports first-time applicants with step-by-step coaching from RFP analysis through submission.

 What Matters Most